Ebube-Ochemba/sorting_algorithms/README.md

 ## Files

 > Each file contains the solution to a task in the project.

-> The \*-O files contain the big O notations of the time complexity of the different sorting algorithm, with 1 notation per line:
+> Each of the `\*-O` files contains the big O notations of the time complexity of the different sorting algorithm, with 1 notation per line:
 >	- in the best case
 >	- in the average case
 >	- in the worst case